jacobproffer/blog/content/general/how-i-use-todoist.md

 Four years ago, I was introduced to [Todoist](https://todoist.com/) by [Bugsy Sailor](https://bugsy.me/).

+Note that tags and filters are both part of the Premium subscription of Todoist.

 ## Projects and Sections

 I have two primary projects with Todoist, Personal and Work.
-By only having two parent projects, I can easily visualize and organize sub-projects.
+By having only two parent projects, I can visualize and organize sub-projects, which are projects nested under the parent projects.

 ### Personal Project

-The Personal project contains a number of sections to keep general tasks organized.
-There is a section labeled Apartment and another section labeled Errands.
-Personal hobbies, such as learning Japanese or reading, are set as individual projects since both contain their own topic-related sections.
+The Personal project contains a number of sections for general tasks.
+For example, there is a section labeled Apartment and another section labeled Errands.
+Personal hobbies, such as learning Japanese or reading, are set as sub-projects since both contain topic-related sections.
 For my Japanese project, I have sections for yearly goals, tools to research, daily study tasks and immersion.
 The Reading project contains sections for different mediums with articles or books that I'd like to read.

-I'm also an avid user of the [Todoist](https://addons.mozilla.org/en-US/firefox/addon/todoist/) extension for Firefox.
-The extension allows me to quickly add articles to my Articles section, so that I can come back and read an article when I have time.

 * Personal
   * Finances
   * Japanese
+    * Goals (Year 3)
+    * Immersion
+    * Tools
+    * Study
   * Reading
   * Routines

 ### Work Project

-There are currently two sections for the primary Work project, Meetings and Miscellaneous.
-The Miscellaenous section is where I add one-off tasks, such as updating a food menu for a client or looking into a PHP error.
-These tasks typically take anywhere from five minutes to a half hour.

-For clients with robust projects, such as a website build, I create individual projects.
+There are currently two sections for the Work project, Meetings and Miscellaneous.
+The Miscellaenous section is where I add small tasks such as updating a food menu for a client or looking into the occassional site error.
+These tasks typically take anywhere from five minutes to an hour.
+For clients with robust projects, such as a website build, I create individual projects with kanban style sections.

 * Work
   * Client 1
+    * Action Items
+    * In Progress
   * Client 2
   * Client 3